 If that is the case with your student’s school, please don’t take it as a sign that 1) the school doesn’t care about your child, 2) the counselor doesn’t care about your child, or 3) your child’s college chances will be hurt because their school is taking too long to send documents to colleges.

 If your child’s school is not ready to send documents, go ahead and encourage your child to get their part done and into the university.
 Then, request the documents from the school and just let the counselor know the student has submitted their initial application.
 That’s the best course of action to complete the student’s file as soon as possible, and the university will understand.
-Students can always reach out to admissions offices, explain that their school counseling office is not available during the summer, and ask if there is a way to get unofficial documents to the university in the meantime.
+Students can always reach out to admissions offices, explain that their school counseling office is unavailable during the summer, and ask if there is a way to get unofficial documents to the university.

 Good luck, seniors and families!
 You’ve got this!